TiagoJSM/2RGuide/README.md

 This is still early work in progress, should never be used on a production project

+Add Dependency
+===
+In Unity's Packaga Manager add package from git url and use `https://github.com/TiagoJSM/2RGuide.git?path=Assets/2RGuide` as the url.

 Features
 ===
 * Builds navigation paths from scene colliders